IVSoftware/net-maui-list-consumer/README.md

 }
 ```

-And we want to use our external `ListView` component to display it in some customized way:
+And we want to use our external `DisplayList` component to display it in some customized way:

 [![imported custom list view][1]][1]